 The vNRF in the vPLMN sends the vPLMN authorization Capability to the hNRF in the hPLMN during the discovery procedure in roaming scenario.
 The hNRF selects the Final authorization mechanism supported by both the received vPLMN authorization Capability and the hPLMN authorization Capability, and sends the Final authorization mechanism to the NFc.
 Thus, the authorization mechanism among both roaming parties is consistent and a roaming interaction failure is avoided.

-Editor’s note: whether the same can be achieved by using existing OAuth required indication is ffs.
+The assumed use case in this solution is not in line with specification requirements.
+Since Rel-15, the authorization framework OAuth2.0 is mandatory to support for NRF and NFs (see clause 13.4.1.0 of TS 33.501).
+Thus, even if vPLMN has only implemented static authorization, it still can must be able to check in the discovery phase whether OAuth2.0 is required or not.

 **************** NEXT CHANGES

 7.7 KI#7: Authorization mechanism determination